voisine/addressimo/README.md

 * [PaymentRequest Request](#prr-anchor)

 <a name="static-anchor"/>
 A **Static Address** is a single, non-changing address.
-It is generally not considered best practice to use static addresses, but some wallets may only support a single, static address.
+Due to the potential for privacy leaks, it is generally not considered best practice to use static addresses, but some wallets may only support a single, static address.

 <a name="bip32-anchor"/>